 - The structure of the mutated protein was preserved, but these proteins could not form dimers.

-- The methionines are also responsible for the protein flexibility, which also contributes to tighter binding between proteins.
+- The methionines are also responsible for protein flexibility, contributing to tighter binding between proteins.

-This discovery can help with developing a synthetic material similar to spider silk.
+This discovery can help develop a synthetic material similar to spider silk.

 The secret of human saliva: an international team has described how proteins in the saliva can lubricate our mouths [Great Britain, November 2019]

-One should never underestimate the saliva that regularly forms in our mouths.
-This biological liquid performs multiple functions: it contains digestive enzymes, has antimicrobial properties, and also continually lubricates the oral cavity.
+One should always appreciate the saliva that regularly forms in our mouths.
+This biological liquid performs multiple functions: it contains digestive enzymes, has antimicrobial properties, and continually lubricates the oral cavity.
 Without lubrication, we would not be able either speak or eat.
-During the process of lubrication, specialized structures are formed called salivary pellicles.
+During the lubrication process, specialized structures called salivary pellicles are formed.
 Researchers from the School of Food Science and Nutrition at Leeds, Great Britain, have developed a model of a salivary pellicle that helps explain its lubricating properties: